Bruschi die casting BLOG. Stay on top of the Industry

 As winner of numerous international awards, Bruschi Spa is known for its innovative approach in design and technology.
 We are glad to share our insights and experiences with the industry members.

 Die casting defects: Internal and Superficial

-Is important to remember that not every defect can be avoided during die casting phase, but is necessary to focus on mould design.
-This happens because during production phase is possible to act on a limited number of parameters and sometimes to solve a problem the designer can only modify mould design.
+It is important to remember that not every defect can be avoided during die casting phase, but it is necessary to focus on mold design.
+This happens because during production phase it is possible to act on a limited number of parameters and sometimes to solve a problem the designer can only modify mold design.

 Die casting defects : explaining their characteristics

 Casting defects are caused by an incorrect filling or solidification phase and they can be divided into two category: